tetondan/EQUIP/_PRESS-RELEASE.md

 ## Quote from You ##

   'It is our goal to let your equipment work for you!
 No more long hours managing your inventory!'
-Dan Frehner, Equip
+Daniel Frehner, Equip

 ## How to Get Started ##